The evolution of NZAOC ammunition responsibilities 1939-1945

 Kaikorai Valley (Dunedin)

 Selected as the site of an ammunition Depot in early 1942.
-Seventeen temporary Wooden Ammunition Shelters and five temporary wooden explosive stores were constructed along with a quantity of supporting infrastructure, including a road aptly named “Ammunition Track”, which is the only trace left today.
+Seventeen temporary Wooden Ammunition Shelters and five temporary wooden explosive stores were constructed along with a quantity of supporting infrastructure, including a road named “Ammunition Track”, the only trace left today.
 Possibly due to its close proximity to the coast and the threat of Japanese Air raids, the permanent Ammunition depot was built further inland at Alexandra.[26]

 Dates for the completion of the construction of the Ardmore, Ngawahiwaia, Kelm’s Road and Kuku Valley magazines are not detailed in the Public Works history but were during 1943.[27]

-Army Inspection Department adopt NZOC Badge
+Army Inspection Department adopted the NZOC Badge

 1944